SUNY Summer Leadership Retreat

 “Attending a workshop this intense and at such a high caliber is a real gift and opportunity.
 Ongoing benefits are what we learned and the colleagues we got to know.”

-On-site lodging and meals cost approximately $144 per night and is paid to the White Eagle Conference Center directly upon check-in.
-SUNY SAIL provides the names of participants to White Eagle on a master rooming list in advance of the program, eliminating the need for individuals to make their own reservations in advance.
-Payment will be expected upon check-in and is acceptable by either credit card, check or a campus may be invoiced in order to process payment.
+On-site lodging and meals cost approximately $155 per night (or current GSA Standard rate) and is paid directly to the White Eagle Conference Center upon check-in.
+SUNY SAIL provides the names of participants to White Eagle on a master rooming list in advance of the program, eliminating the need for individuals to make their own reservations beforehand.
+Payment will be expected upon check-in and is acceptable by either credit card, check; a campus may be invoiced in advance in order to process payment.
 Please also provide a tax-exempt certificate upon check-in.

 SPACE IS LIMITED:

-Because of the highly intensive format of the week, space is limited to approximately 35 participants.
-This program routinely fills to capacity, and recommend nominations are received as soon as possible.
+Because of the highly intensive format of the week, space is limited to approximately 36 participants.
+This program routinely fills to capacity, and we encourage those interested to submit their nominations early in the calendar year.
+It is suggested to coordinate with a leader from your campus to make your nomination as strong as possible.

 Campus presidents and other senior campus leaders are encouraged to nominate institutional leaders who they feel have the experience and potential to advance in their careers.
 This retreat is particularly relevant to deans, directors and other mid-level leaders on your campus.

-The SUNY Leadership Institute has offered the Summer Leadership Retreat since 2007.
-The over 500 graduates of those programs—including current campus presidents, provosts, senior vice presidents, and other executive positions—credit the program with not only increasing their opportunities for advancement but also building the confidence and skills necessary to succeed in higher level positions.
-This unique leadership development program is a testimony to the investment that SUNY makes to build a pipeline of top talent.
+SUNY has offered the Summer Leadership Retreat since 2007, and boasts an alumni network with more than 500 graduates.
+Particpants credit the program with not only increasing their opportunities for advancement but also building the confidence and skills necessary to succeed in higher level positions in higher education.
+This unique leadership development program is a testimony to the investment that SUNY makes to build and sustain a pipeline of top talent.

 This five-day leadership program focuses on discovering leadership (defining what leadership is, especially for oneself), and develops and applies skills around four broad areas of leadership experience: personal, interpersonal, team